 Targeted Gifts and Endowment

-Seed grants are one-year awards that provide early-stage funding to jump start novel research projects addressing challenges from across the entire field of stem cell biology and regenerative medicine.
+Seed grants are one-year awards that provide early-stage funding to jump start novel research projects addressing challenges in brain health research.

-Research awards provide two or more years of funding for research projects aimed at making significant advances in the field of stem cell biology and regenerative medicine.
-Named awards can be targeted to a specific research area of particular interest for the donor (aging, cancer, diabetes, neurodegeneration, etc.).
+Research awards provide two or more years of funding for research projects aimed at making significant advances in the field of brain health.
+Named awards can be targeted to a specific research area of interest or disease focus for the donor (epilepsy, neurodegeneration, Alzheimer’s disease, etc.).

-Equipment funds provide a unique opportunity to bring new technology to BHC and allow researchers to perform cutting-edge research in the field of stem cell biology and regenerative medicine.
+Equipment funds provide a unique opportunity to bring new technology or capabilities to the brain health consortium.
 Equipment carries the name of the donor.

-Endowed professorships are essential for attracting and retaining leaders in the field of stem cell and regenerative biology.
-Professorships carry the name of the donor, linking a family’s name with a legacy of innovation, education, and research in stem cell and regenerative medicine.
+Endowed professorships are essential for attracting and retaining leaders in the field of brain health.
+Professorships carry the name of the donor, linking a family’s name with a legacy of innovation, education, and research in brain health.